 The southern California region experienced extreme wet weather from winter of 2023 into spring of 2024, allowing much new vegetation to grow quickly.
 Then the area more recently experienced prolonged dry weather, creating conditions for fires to break out Tuesday, January 7.
 The proliferation of dry, young vegetation combined with the higher-than-usual Santa Ana winds — as high as 100 mph at times — caused the fires to spread much faster than normal.

-What has been destroyed by the California fires?
+What was destroyed by the California fires?

 How is World Vision responding to the Los Angeles fires?